jdalzatec/Helmholtz-Coil-Simulation/README.md

 Linux and Mac OS X
 -------------------

 On Linux and Mac OS X operating systems, MFV does not require to be built or installed in order to be executed.
-You just have to download and run the corresponding stand-alone <a href="https://github.com/pcm-ca/MFV/tree/master/Executables">executable</a>.
+You just have to download and run the corresponding <a href="https://github.com/pcm-ca/MFV/tree/master/Executables">stand-alone executable</a>.

 Windows
 -------